Amazon Company Cyber Security Posture

 Initial Access Broker

-Most Recent Entry Point: The most recent entry point used by an initial access broker was {most_recent_entry_point}.
+Most Recent Entry Point: The most recent entry point used by an initial access broker were an Email and Security flaw in Neighbors app.

 Post-Incident Analysis

-Most Significant Root Cause: The most significant root cause identified in post-incident analysis was {most_significant_root_cause}.
+What was the most significant root cause identified in post-incident analysis?

-Most Significant Corrective Action: The most significant corrective action taken based on post-incident analysis was {most_significant_corrective_action}.
+Most Significant Corrective Action: The most significant corrective action taken based on post-incident analysis was Removed the S3 bucket, Implement social engineering training.

 What Do We Measure?